 Traditionally, the Portugese sausages chourico or linguica would be used, but I’ve never used them.
 If you want to try them, they are often available at Oyama Sausages, Union Foods Market and Bosa Foods.
 I make caldo verde with 3 big links of bratwurst from Whole Foods.
 I find the very simple seasoning of bratwurst just right and the ones at Whole Foods are good-quality, tasty and inexpensive.

 Simply leave the sausages out for a delicious and hearty, vegetarian version.
-It will still have tons of flavour thanks to the olive oil.
+It will still have tons of flavour.

 I have found that the results can vary significantly depending on the type of potatoes that you use.
 Russets will give you a very thick and smooth soup if you mash them well in a separate bowl (a bit too smooth for me).
 Yukon Gold (and yellow-fleshed) potatoes don’t mash as smoothly, so you get more texture, which I prefer.
 I make it with whatever potatoes I have on hand and found that using two kinds of potatoes (since I had a few odd balls in the fridge) works fine too.
 I’ve even tried it with a couple of yams mixed with the potatoes, producing a very different and slightly sweet soup which Simon liked.